What does it mean to “welcome” a child?

 What is welcome?

-There has been much written about this word, but I want to share an experience I once had.
+There has been much written about this word, but I want to share an experience I recently had.
 A friend texted me; she needed to talk.
 I opened my home and invited her to lunch.
 We had a wonderful time together, but at one point she made a comment that it “really felt like” I wanted her there.
 I asked what she meant and she shared, “You didn’t just open the door and let me in.
 You cleaned your house, turned on music, lit a candle, set the table, made and served me lunch and dessert, listened when I shared and truly welcomed me into your home.”

 To her, there was a difference between me making space for her and me welcoming her.